-Despite the fact that peanuts can cause ama (indigestion), my father, an ardent follower of Mahathma Gandhi, encouraged us to snack on peanuts even at the young age for 3 reasons: Peanuts are the only legumes grow underground, hence the rich sources of micro-nutrients than any other legumes; they are beneficial to vegetarians for being the greatest sources of plant-based protein; and it is possible to rid of ama while taking peanuts.
-Raw peanuts and roasted peanuts cause ama but not the steamed peanuts, so we avoid taking raw peanuts altogether but we take roasted peanuts along with jaggery, some spices, or herbs that aid in getting rid of ama.
-Generally we snack on boiled peanuts salad (sundal), a popular street food, specially during monsoon or winter and we also relish peanut candies, fried peanuts, etc. made using roasted peanuts.
+Despite the fact that peanuts can cause ama (indigestion), my father, an ardent follower of Mahatma Gandhi, encouraged us to snack on peanuts even at a young age mainly for 3 reasons: Peanuts are the only legumes that grow underground hence the rich sources of micro-nutrients than any other legumes; they are beneficial to vegetarians for being the greatest sources of plant-based protein; it is possible to rid of ama while taking peanuts.
+Raw peanuts and roasted peanuts cause ama but not the steamed peanuts, so we can avoid taking raw peanuts altogether.
+Instead, we can take roasted peanuts along with jaggery, some spices, or herbs that aid in getting rid of ama.
+Here I have prepared a peanut butter using jaggery and added it into my mug cake.

 Pazhaya sadam (fermented rice) is a classic version of overnight oats popular in the west.
 It has been the staple food for working class here in India, but this humble meal is in vogue even among elites in the recent times.
 This is mainly because people prefer to take simple nourishing meal over a lavish meal followed by a number of pills of different shapes & colors.

-I have been receiving complimentary reviews from unexpected people who are away from homeland for their studies or jobs preparing their meal themselves by looking at videos or by reading recipes and I thank all those visitors for their support & feedback.
-Now I am posting a multi-purpose one-pot recipe ideally suitable for such busy bees who are unable to spend much time for cooking.
+I have been receiving complimentary reviews from unexpected people who are away from homeland for their studies or jobs preparing their meal themselves by looking at videos or by reading recipes.
+I sincerely thank all those visitors for their support & feedback.
+Now I am posting a recipe for vegetable kurma, a one-pot recipe, preferred by such busy bees who are unable to spend much time for cooking.

 Appalam making is a leading cottage industry prevalent in my maternal grandfather’s village.
 As a kid I was completely awestruck watching women & girls in our neighbourhood kneading mountainous dough, rolling appalam at lightning speed, and stacking dried appalam like a tower.
-Whenever I was upset with my cousins or siblings I used to run to one of those houses and spend endless hours there watching them making appalam while enjoying their warmth & the food.
+Whenever I felt bored I used to run to one of those houses.
+I spent endless hours there watching them making appalam and enjoying their warmth & their food.
 During my mother’s recent visit there, they fondly remembered my childhood favorite appala-poo and prepared them along with appalam specially for me, even though they are not into this business currently.

 Idli with ketti chutney is a popular street food among bachelors who miss their home-cooked food for breakfast.
-Both my grandmothers prepared ketti chutney (meaning thick chutney) everyday, and they taste delicious when served particularly with spongy idli/ dosa.
-Nowadays we don’t prepare this chutney often, and we prefer to make a quick watery chutney that does not require any tempering.
+Both my grandmothers prepared ketti chutney (meaning thick chutney) every day.
+It tastes delicious when served with spongy idli/ dosa.
+Nowadays we don’t prepare this chutney often, and we prefer to make a simple coconut chutney that does not require any tempering.